adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/.ipynb_checkpoints/README-checkpoint.md

             run()
     ```

-8. **Inserting Data in Bigquery**: Final step in the Pipeline it to insert the data in Bigquery.
+### 9. **Inserting Data in Bigquery**

+Final step in the Pipeline it to insert the data in Bigquery.
 To do this we will use **beam.io.WriteToBigQuery()** which requires Project id and a Schema of the target table to save the data.

     ```python
         import apache_beam as beam